PeerConradi/munity/README.md

 ## License Information

 You are not allowed to sell this project as a SaaS or PaaS without permission.
-You can use it for development or any of your conferences.
+You are allowed use it for development under GPL-3 or install it on your own servers for your Model United Nations Conference.